alepuzio/calculate-priority-activities/README.md

 - Clone the project with _git-clone_ (or download directly it)
 - Have fun!

 ## Running the tests

-- In this version the uni test are inside the module and are not completed
+- In this version the unit test are inside the module and are not completed.
+TDD, sorry -__-

 ### Break down into to end to end tests